MystixCode/postinstall_debian11/README.md

 A bash script to use on a fresh installed debian11 minimal to install and configure some software

 ### HowTo
-First Install a debian 11 minimal.
-Do not select destop environment during install (everything unselected there).
+First install a debian 11 minimal.
+Do not select any desktop environment during install (everything unselected there).
-Then download and execute like this:
+Then download and execute this script:

 ```bash
 cd